 Good leaders give their team the freedom to dream.
 They empower the team to take their ministry in new directions.
 They make sure they aren't so distracted with mindless and burdensome tasks they can't pursue the things which spark their interest.
 Good leaders help their team move swiftly when change is needed.
-They encourage the team to be proactive rather than reactive.
+They encourage the team to be pr

 I always advise young leaders, if they can, to sit under a seasoned leader for a while, learning all they can, before they venture out on their own.

 I realize that's not always the advice a young, ready-to-go leader type wants to hear - and I get it, since I was one of those younger leaders.
 And, we learn mostly by failure, so there is something to be said for jumping out on your own, getting both feet wet (to use another cliche metaphor), and starting something new.

 I speak frequently to pastors and ministry leaders - and some business groups - about leading healthy change.
 Every time I mention one thing any leader attempting change needs to understand - the emotions of change.